5+ Remarkable Towns in Westchester:

 Sleepy Hollow is also home to Kykuit, the Rockefeller Estate.
 Home to four generations of the Rockefeller family, this glorious home sits on a majestic hilltop.

-Just south of Sleepy Hollow, sits Tarrytown.
-Another Hudson River town boasts history and legendary landscapes.
+Just south of Sleepy Hollow, sits Tarrytown in central Westchester County.
+Another Hudson River small town boasting in history and legendary landscapes.

-Home to the Westchester County Center, this venue offers the opportunity to participate in trade shows, and view sporting events & entertainment (cancelled for 2020).
-In addition, the White Plains Performing Arts Center showcases events and concerts (suspended for 2020).
+As the largest city in Westchester County, White Plains is home to the Westchester County Center, this venue offers the opportunity to participate in trade shows, and view sporting events & entertainment.
+In addition, the White Plains Performing Arts Center showcases events and concerts.

-Although the city is full of buildings, White Plains also has many open spaces ready for visitors.
-These include:
+Although the city is full of buildings, White Plains also has many open green spaces ready for visitors.

-Closest to the New York City border, Yonkers is another one of the towns in Westchester that runs along the Hudson River.
+Closest to the New York City border, Yonkers is another one of the towns in Westchester that runs along the Hudson River, Saw Mill River and the Bronx River.

 You can’t go wrong with a visit to Yonkers where you can: